asanchezolvera/caravan/README.md

 This repository is officially supported on the most recent version of Go.

-It depends on a number of [external dependencies] (./go.mod), and uses Go [Modules] (https://github.com/golang/go/wiki/Modules) to manage them.
+It depends on a number of [external dependencies](./go.mod), and uses Go [Modules](https://github.com/golang/go/wiki/Modules) to manage them.
 Running any `go` command will automatically download and install the dependencies required for that operation.

 ## Contributions